aws-samples/preventive-security-controls-in-pulumi-iac-pipeline/README.md

 - S3 buckets
 - SQS queues

-The sample code for all the components highlighted in the list above are available under the folder *sample-code/sample-resources/* in the repository.
+The sample code for all the components highlighted in the list above are available under the folder *sample-code/sample-resources/resources* in the repository.
+Within *sample-code/sample-resources/checks/custom-policy-crossguard/requirements.txt* please add the name and version of the python package that has been built and deployed to AWS CodeArtifact.
+The *pulumi preview* command later refers to this checks folder for all policies to verify the deployable resources.
 It is to be noted that the code included in the repositories contain example code for both successful and failure scenarios when enforcing the Pulumi CrossGuard policies.
 So, when deploying the resources defined in this sample as-is, it is expected to see build failure as shown in the figure below.
 Once the code for failure scenarios is removed, the build will succeed and resources will be deployed via *pulumi up*.

 ### Enforcing the checks in AWS CodeBuild